Lucid-Company/lucid-website/README.md

 # 🌙 LucidOS's Official Website Repo
-Welcome to our website's official repository
+Welcome to our website's official repository.
 This website is 100% Open-source

 Maintainer: JakeTheDev (@DumbJake) On GitHub.